Andréa de Paiva

 Andréa de Paiva is a Master of Arts (Middlesex University, London) and architect (University of São Paulo) from Brazil.
 In her work, she seeks to bridge research, education and design.
 Her research interests involve the interdisciplinary field of cognitive science, applied to architecture and urbanism in order to understand how the physical environment affects individuals and society.
 Her research included such topics as short- and long-term effects of the physical environment, environmental enrichment and brain plasticity, how space affects memorization of experience, cognitive restoration and multi-sensory experience of places.

 Andréa also serves as a consultant on neuroscience for architecture, having consulted at Athié Wohnrath (one of the most successful architecture offices in Brazil, according to Forbes, 2016), where she was involved in projects about schools and workplaces.
-She was a consultant at FGV (the best think tank in Latin America, according to the Global Go To Think Tanks Index, 2020).
+She was a consultant at FGV (the best think tank in Latin America, according to the Global Go To Think Tanks Index, 2020) and is a guest contributor to research on how design affects behavior, developed by DPA Architects in Singapore/London and funded by the Design Singapore Council.